Kometa-Team/ImageMaid/README.md

 Restarting allows for all temp SQLite files to be written to the primary Plex DB ensuring that all currently selected posters are properly known and preserved.

-The script will not run when the temp SQLite files are found to ignore this Error this use the `Ignore Running` Option.
+The script will not run when the temp SQLite files are found.
+To ignore this error, use the `Ignore Running` Option.

 * **Environment Variable:** `IGNORE_RUNNING=True`
 * **Shell Command:** `-i` or `--ignore`